-By Jim Boyce | Saturday night drinks with Tianjin-based businessman / chamber head / Maovember supporter Martin Winchell inspired this long overdue post about a visit to his adopted city last year and a stay in the intriguing Astor Hotel.
+By Jim Boyce | Saturday night drinks with Tianjin-based businessman Martin Winchell inspired this long overdue post about a visit to his adopted city last year and a stay in the intriguing Astor Hotel.

-The Astor dates to 1863 and has housed everyone from modern China founder Sun Yat-sen to “last emperor” Pu Yi to U.S. president Ulysses Grant.
-Plus, the “girl in the wall”: More on her below.
+The Astor dates to 1863 and has housed guests like modern China founder Sun Yat-sen, “Last Emperor” Pu Yi and U.S. President Ulysses Grant as well as, simultaneously, the consulates of Canada, Germany, Japan and the United States.
+Oh, and the “girl in the wall”.
+More on her below.

 Many of the Astor’s rooms feature plaques that explain who slept there.
 One of my favorites concerns a fellow Canuck: